wn9237/rest_spec/readme.md

 1. Copy CSDL metadata XML file into **data** folder.
 Name it as alpha_graph.xml.
 Ignore other files in that directory.
 1. Change directory to `lib` folder
 1. Run `ruby edmx2json.rb` command to generate intermediary JSON files.
 This takes more than 30 minutes to complete.
-1. Run `ruby jsonsmd.rb` command to generate intermediary JSON files.
+1. Run `ruby json2md.rb` command to generate intermediary JSON files.
 This takes around 10-15 minutes.
 1. Find your Markdown templates in the `rest_spec/markdowns` folder.

 ## Add rich content